triblondon/trib.tv/src/pages/posts/2025/wordpress-to-astro.md

 ### Markdown, MDX, JSX, reMark?
 Astro figures it out

-OK so right off the mark I really like how Astro supports lots of content formats.
-I can write posts in Markdown or MDX, static pages using a really well considered `.astro` format which blends build-time JavaScript with JSX-like templating, and API endpoints (like the RSS feed) in pure JavaScipt/TypeScript.
+Right off the mark I really like how [Astro](https://astro.build/) supports lots of content formats.
+I can write posts in [Markdown](https://en.wikipedia.org/wiki/Markdown) or [MDX](https://mdxjs.com/), static pages using a really well considered `.astro` format which blends build-time JavaScript with JSX-like templating, and API endpoints (like the RSS feed) in pure JavaScipt/TypeScript.

 #### Frontmatter

-"Front matter" describes the practice of putting metadata at the top of a markdown document.
-It was popularised by the Jekyll static site generator, and is typically written in YAML.
-My Astro blog posts have frontmatter that looks like:
+"Front matter" describes the metadata that often appears at the top of a markdown document.
+It was popularised by the [Jekyll](https://jekyllrb.com/) static site generator, and is typically written in YAML.
+My Astro blog posts have frontmatter that looks like this:

 ```yaml
 ---